 Weekend Warrior, meet the Half-Hour Hero.
-Here’s a rundown of the best things you can do for your Money Pit in less than 30 minutes.
+Here’s a rundown of the best home maintenance tasks you can do for your Money Pit in less than 30 minutes.

 1. Locate and label important valves: Imagine that a pipe broke in your ceiling and water is now leaking through every electric light fixture on to your brand new carpet.
 Got that mental picture?
 Locate and label every important water valve in your house including the main water valve, hose valves, icemaker valve and water heater valve.
 If that unthinkable level of leak ever really did happen, you’d now be all of 30 seconds away from stopping the flow.